SQL Server Move Stored Procedure to Another Database – Best How to Guide

 Also Read: Difference BetweenTriggers & Stored Procedures of SQL Server in Depth

-SQL Move Stored Procedure to Another Database with T-SQL CMDs
+SQL Server Move Stored Procedure to Another Database with T-SQL CMDs

 Now, as we have already covered the SSMS method, here comes the second method that includes the command line method.
 To execute this method, users must be proficient in the T-SQL commands.
 Otherwise, there is a huge chance of facing error.